Motion Analysis Research Center

 The MARC is a state-of-the-art research and teaching facility offering immersive and dynamic learning experiences for students in kinesiology, physical therapy, occupational therapy, podiatric medicine, physician assistant, and nursing programs at Samuel Merritt University.

-Students, faculty, and health care professionals can study biomechanics, gait, upper and lower body movement, and the effect of treatment methods and assistive devices—valuable evidence-based findings that can then be applied to client services and patient care.
+Students, faculty, and health care professionals can study biomechanics, balance, gait, upper and lower body movement, and the effect of athletic training, clinical intervention methods, and wearable technology—valuable evidence-based findings that can then be applied to client services and patient care.

 The MARC also allows students and faculty to work side-by-side on significant research initiatives and clinical trials to find solutions to movement challenges impacting people’s lives.